-What that might mean is sitting and calmly having a conversation, sharing examples, and listening to each other.
-Of course that can be hard but not impossible.
+That might mean sitting and calmly having a conversation, sharing examples, and listening to each other.
+Of course, that can be hard but not impossible.

-If you feel like you need help to show what you do to help communicate your message, check out A Day In The Life Of A Stay-At-Home Mom, available on Amazon.
+If you need help showing what you do to help communicate your message, check out A Day In The Life Of A Stay-At-Home Mom, available on Amazon.
 It is a place to record your feelings at the start and end of the day and create a reverse to-do list of all you have accomplished in a single day.
-(Don’t worry, there are 2 pages allocated for each day.)
+(Don’t worry, two pages are allocated for each day.)

 After listening to each other openly, here is the next part.

-Reflecting on your own choices, you treat your partner with respect and place him and your children as the top priority?
+Reflecting on your choices, do you treat your partner respectfully and place him and your children as the top priority?

-Sometimes, it is as simple as acknowledging him by saying thank you for everyday things that we might take for granted.
+Sometimes, it is as simple as acknowledging Him by saying thank you for everyday things we might take for granted.

 The Good Man and the Right Man

-Without question, no one knows entirely what fully happens in a relationship except the 2 people involved.
+Without question, no one knows entirely what fully happens in a relationship except the two people involved.
 However, abuse is never acceptable.